mdsol/hale/README.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-## HALE Documents
+## Hale Documents
-A HALE Document uses the format described in [RFC4627] and has the media type "application/hale+json".
+A Hale Document uses the format described in [RFC4627] and has the media type "application/vnd.hale+json".

 Its root object MUST be a Resource Object.